Gay–straight alliance: Founding

-Concord Academy

-The first gay–straight alliance was formed in November 1988 at Concord Academy in Concord, Massachusetts, when Kevin Jennings, a history teacher at the school who had just come out as gay, was approached by Meredith Sterling, a student at the school who was straight, but was upset by the treatment of gay students and others.
-Jennings recruited some other teachers at the school, thus forming the first gay–straight alliance.
+The first gaystraight alliance was formed in November 1988 at Concord Academy in Concord, Massachusetts, when Kevin Jennings, a history teacher at the school who had recently come out as gay, was approached by a straight student who was upset by the treatment of gay students and others.
+Jennings recruited some other teachers at the school to form the group.
 One of the first to join was Sterling's classmate S. Bear Bergman.
-Jennings credits students for both the establishment of the club, as well as for setting the agenda of struggling against homophobia, and for changes to CA's nondiscrimination policy.
-Jennings would go on to co-found the Gay, Lesbian & Straight Education Network (GLSEN) in Boston in 1990.
+Jennings credits the school's students for the establishment of the club, as well as for setting the agenda of campaigning against homophobia, and for changes to the school's anti-discrimination policy.
+Jennings later cofounded the Gay, Lesbian & Straight Education Network (GLSEN, subsequently renamed Glisten) in 1990.

+A few months later, another Massachusetts preparatory school, Phillips Academy, started the second gaystraight alliance.
+On February 7, 1989, a student called a meeting with little advance notice.
+A dozen people attended, including a mix of student, teachers, and staff.
+Among the group's supporters was Kathy Henderson, the school's athletic director, who later cofounded Glisten, along with Kevin Jennings of Concord Academy.

-According to a thirty-year retrospective about the history of the group, Concord Academy reported in 2018 that students at the academy had renamed the group "a few years ago" to "Gender Sexuality Alliance".
-Faculty mentor Nancy Boutilier said, "That gay–straight language was really important at the time.
+In 2018, Concord Academy reported that students at the group had renamed it to "Gender Sexuality Alliance".
+Faculty mentor Nancy Boutilier said, "That gaystraight language was really important at the time.
 Times change, though.
 To students today, that sounds so binary."

-Phillips Academy

-A few months after Concord started the first Gay Straight Alliance club, another Massachusetts preparatory school north of Boston, Phillips Academy, started one of their own.
-It began with a meeting called by Phillips student Sharon Tentarelli for February 7, 1989, with little advance notice.
-A dozen people attended, including a mix of student, teachers, and staff.
-This was the second such group, after Concord Academy.
-The group was well-received, and some staff and faculty became supporters, both gay, and straight.
-Athletic director Kathy Henderson was one of the supporters, and she later went on to co-found the GLSEN two years later, along with Kevin Jennings of Concord Academy.